antzGames/Godot-Compatibility-Decal-Node/README.md

 ## Limitations

 Let me know if you can help me fix these limitations.
 I need expert level shader expertise for the Compatibility renderer.
-It its current state I would not recommend for serious projects.
+It its current state, I would not recommend for serious projects.

 - No normal map, ambient occlission, roughness, metallic or emission texture support.
 - The decal is unshaded.
 - The mesh is front culled.
-This is a hack that fixes the issue with other decal shaders that dissapear if you clip the decal geomotry.
+This is a hack that fixes the issue with other decal shaders that dissapear if you clip the decal geometry.
 - New nodes do not work on the Forward+/Mobile renderers, which is a non-issue becasue you should be using Godot's `Decal` node when using the Forward+/Mobile renderers.

 ## Features